 5. The Salvation Army’s ‘Angel Tree’

-This year, the Salvation Army partnered with Walmart to set up its Angel Trees in Walmart stores all over the country.
-That way, customers can choose a tag from the tree, pick out the requested gift, and donate it all in one shopping trip.
+The Salvation Army sets up its Angel Trees in Walmarts across the country—that way, you can choose a tag from the tree, pick out the requested gift, and donate it all in one shopping trip.
 You can also complete the whole process online: Simply enter your zip code here and you’ll see a list of Salvation Army organizations in your area.
 Choose “View Registry” for any location, and you’ll be taken to Walmart’s website, where you can purchase products that the Salvation Army will distribute to families in need.
 Many registries also list Walmart gift cards, if you’re looking to give something a little less specific.

 6. Home Instead’s ‘Be a Santa to a Senior’

 Similar to the Salvation Army’s Angel Trees, Home Instead’s annual Be a Santa to a Senior tradition involves picking a tag from a tree and buying whatever item is written on it.
 This venture, however, is specifically for senior citizens who might not otherwise receive gifts.
-Since older people are a high-risk group for COVID-19 and nursing homes may not be allowing visitors in the coming weeks, the operation is especially important this year—and it’s also gone virtual.
 You can search for participating seniors in your area and ship items from their Amazon wish lists directly to them.

 7. Pay Away the Layaway

-Founded in 2011, Pay Away the Layaway is exactly what it sounds like: a charity that pays off people’s layaway balances.
-The organizers mainly choose families who bought items for kids—clothes, baby products, school supplies, books, toys, etc.—from retailers like Burlington, Kmart, and Walmart.
+Pay Away the Layaway is exactly what it sounds like: a charity that pays off people’s layaway balances.
+The organizers mainly choose families who bought items for kids—clothes, baby products, school supplies, books, toys, etc.—from retailers like Burlington and Walmart.
 You can donate here.

 8. Child’s Play